-At work at the Franks site in Brownhelm, Ohio (Vermilion River Watershed).
+At work on the Franks site in Brownhelm, Ohio (Vermilion River Watershed).
 Col. Vietzen served as site supervisor when Oberlin College worked there in the 1940s.
 He is seen in the lower part of the photo, kneeling.
-Photo donated by Mr. Paul Harmon of Nova Scotia.
+Photo via Mr. Paul Harmon of Nova Scotia.

 Above: Col.Vietzen directing the archaeological operations at the Franks Site, seen with students from Profs.
 May and Ward’s Oberlin College classes, in the 1940s.
 Note the ‘O’ on the student’s sweater.
 Above: Another scene from the dig at the Franks Site, Brownhelm, Ohio, c.
 1940s.

 Kentucky provided Col. Vietzen with several other sites, one of which was the Dr. Brake farm.
 In the 1964 Colonel Vietzen uncovered the Elk Lick Cache of seventy flint blades.
 The blades were found in a pit measuring thirty-three inches deep and seventeen inches wide.
 The blades were carefully stacked in layers and levels with red ocher and sand in between each one.
 After studying the artifacts, Col. Vietzen felt that the blades were either crafted by a single person or a group of his apprentices.
-Col. Vietzen was leaning more towards a single craftsman.
 There were no burials in the area, just the blades.
-We have been able to secure several of those blades and preserve them at the New Indian Ridge Museum.
-Sadly, they were all sold separately during the auctions of the Vietzen museum.
-We continue to re-collect these blades today.
+Sadly, the blades were all sold separately during the auctions of the Vietzen museum.

 Col. Vietzen was not only a student of prehistoric man, but he was also a friend of the Native Americans of today.
 Adopted by two prominent groups of American Indians whom he lived among, the Sioux and Navajo, Col. Vietzen gained important knowledge of these people.
 His Sioux name was Se-tis-tis-tee or High Flying Eagle, and his Navajo name was White Horse.
 His adopted Siouan father was Chief Iron Tail, one of the composites of the Buffalo Nickel.
 Chief Iron Tail was actually in the Battle of Little Bighorn and fought against Gen. Custer.
 He was in his nineties when Col. Vietzen was adopted about 1940.